NativeScript/nativescript-app-templates/packages/template-hello-world-ts/README.md

 git clone git@github.com:NativeScript/nativescript-app-templates.git

 # create app template from local source (all templates are in the 'packages' subfolder of the monorepo)
-tns create my-hello-world-ts --template nativescript-app-templates/packages/template-hello-world-ts
+ns create my-hello-world-ts --template nativescript-app-templates/packages/template-hello-world-ts
 ```

 ## Get Help
 The NativeScript framework has a vibrant community that can help when you run into problems.

-Try [joining the NativeScript community Slack](http://developer.telerik.com/wp-login.php?action=slack-invitation).
+Try [joining the NativeScript community Slack](https://www.nativescript.org/slack-invitation-form).
 The Slack channel is a great place to get help troubleshooting problems, as well as connect with other NativeScript developers.

 If you have found an issue with this template, please report the problem in the [NativeScript repository](https://github.com/NativeScript/NativeScript/issues).